 C. Tenant will not deliberately or negligently destroy, deface, damage, impair or remove any part of the premises, nor will he allow guests to do so.

 D. No Pets of any kind (including dogs, cats and birds) may be kept unless agreed to in writing below by Owner and Tenant.
-If Owner agrees, in Owner's sole discretion that Tenant may keep a pet, Tenant shall pay Owner THREE HUNDRED FIFTY ($350) DOLLARS as a NON-REFUNDABLE pet cleaning deposit for each pet.
-Notwithstanding the above, assisted living animals as defined under the American with Disabilities Act are accepted without a pet deposit.
-The pet deposits are in addition to other deposits required by this lease.
+If Owner agrees, in Owner's sole discretion that Tenant may keep a pet, Tenant shall pay Owner THREE HUNDRED FIFTY ($350) DOLLARS as a NON-REFUNDABLE pet cleaning fee for each pet.
+Notwithstanding the above, assisted living animals as defined under the American with Disabilities Act are accepted without a pet fee.
+The pet fee are in addition to other deposits, charges and fees required by this lease.

+(The nonrefundable pet fee is to compensate the Landlord for additional cleaning required for the removal of ticks and fleas)

 4. MAINTENANCE.